di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 Subtask 3:
 ```
 {
-  id -> identification of the sample,
+  id -> identifier of the example,
   text -> textual content of meme
-  image -> name of the image related to the labels,text,id
+  image -> name of the image file containing the meme
-  labels -> list of propaganda techniques related to the image and text
+  labels -> list of propaganda techniques appearing in the meme
 }
 ```